September 9, 2019

 - Enthusiastic support from human resource leaders.
 One HR leader said: “We are fans for life because you’ve helped us, made life easier for us, and I know I can count on you.”

 As anyone who’s worked inside a manufacturing plant knows well, effective communication is often an ongoing and intractable problem.
-Still, what has become clear from the experience of organizations that dig in and address this, communication challenges can be overcome with a thoughtful, strategic and well-planned approach.
+Still, what has become clear from the experience of organizations that dig in and address this is that communication challenges can be overcome with a thoughtful, strategic, and well-planned approach.

 After all, it makes sense that when leaders have the tools and resources they need to connect better with their teams, great things will follow.
 As communicators, it’s our role to help leaders realize just how much those tools and resources can actually help.